duglin/xreg-github/README.md

   - Just see if we can clean-up the Set... stuff in general
 - convert internal errors into "panic" so any "error" returned is a user error
 - see if we can move "#resource??" into the attributes struct
-- can we get rid of IsNew from updateFn?
-- get we get rid of SkipEpoch now that we have TXs?
 - fix it so that a failed call to model.Save() (e.g. verify fails) doesn't invalidate existing local variables.
 See if we can avoid redownloading the model from the DB